maxellmilay/rag-stream/README.md

   <img src="./documentation/images/generate-completion.png"/>
 </p>

+This part is quite straightforward, where I retrieve the relevant similar context to the input query, augment the context with the query, and then generate a completion from an LLM, in this case, from a GPT model.

 ## Deployment

 The deployment is really simple.
 I created a Dockerfile based on a python image, where i created a custom image of my application.
 After that, I uploaded the locally built image into a repository in Google Cloud Artifact Registry.
 Once I had the image URI, I then deployed the Streamlit application into Google Cloud Run.
 I tried to map my a subdomain of my portfolio domain maxellmilay.com, but I had issues integrating GoDaddy with GCP since it was an experimental beta feature.